 Let’s take a step back!
 All these technical steps are integrated and we have a good understanding of how a video production process runs.
 Now, let’s look at the production flow from the perspective of collaboration and the human issues that lead to successful filmmaking.

-We agree: a production organisation must help clients and creative teams to project, anticipate and fully engage in each stage of the production.
+We agree: a production organization must help clients and creative teams to project, anticipate and fully engage in each stage of the production.
 As in any project management, the key to fluidity and serenity is a communication built around the main video production stages.

 But let’s change the way we look at production and forget for a moment about the technical stages we know.